w3f/polkadot-wiki/docs/learn/how-to/create-polkadot-account.md

 If you're looking to store your DOT safely, there are several recommended wallets available.
 These range from more advanced options to user-friendly products made by the community for the community.

 This article will guide you through creating a Polkadot account using the battle-tested Polkadot Developer Signer.
-However, for newcomers, we strongly advise opting for any of the user-friendly wallets.
+However, for newcomers, opting for any of the user-friendly wallets is strongly advised.
 These wallets offer the same functionalities and security standards but present them in a more approachable interface.

 ### User-friendly wallets